Marriage

 Unity and indissolubility

 Marriage possesses two properties essential to it: unity and indissolubility.
 Unity: one man and one woman.
 Indissolubility: the bond lasts until death, for what God unites, no one can undo.
 Christ affirms it, returning to the design of the beginning.
-“Let man not separate what God has joined.”
-Matthew 19:6
+“What therefore God hath joined together, let no man put asunder.”
+Matthew 19:6 To those who invoked the permission to divorce granted of old, he replies that it was a concession to hardness of heart, and points back to God’s first plan.
+“He saith to them: Because Moses by reason of the hardness of your heart permitted you to put away your wives: but from the beginning it was not so.”
+Matthew 19:8

 Consent and grace

-It is the spouses themselves who give each other the sacrament, by exchanging their consent, the free yes by which each gives and receives the other.
-The priest or the deacon receives this consent in the name of the Church and blesses the covenant.
+The ministers of the sacrament are the spouses themselves, who confer it on each other by exchanging their consent, the free yes by which each gives and receives the other; this exchange of consent is at once its matter and its form.
+The priest or the deacon assists as the qualified witness of the Church, receives this consent in the name of the Church and blesses the covenant.
 By this sacrament, God grants the spouses a proper grace: it strengthens their love, helps them to sanctify each other and to welcome and raise their children in the faith.
+The home they form thus becomes a domestic Church, the first place where the faith is lived and handed on.